HumeHouse/privateindexer-client/README.md

 4. Change the name to something you can identify it with like `PrivateIndexer`.
 5. Set the `URL` to `https://indexer.humehouse.com`
 6. Enter your assigned API key in the `API Key` section.
 This is the same as `API_KEY` in your environment variables.
-7. Click the gear at the bottom to show advanced settings and set the `Indexer Priority` to something `lower` than your other indexers so your apps will generally prefer torrents from PrivateIndexer **before** using torrents from other indexers.
+7. Click the gear at the bottom to show advanced settings and set the `Indexer Priority` to something `lower` (such as 1) than your other indexers so your apps will generally prefer torrents from PrivateIndexer **before** using torrents from other indexers.
 8. Click `Test` to make sure the connection is working
 9. Click `Save` to add the client

-### 6. Connect the download client to Radarr/Sonarr/*arr
+### 6. Connect the download client to Radarr/Sonarr/Lidarr

 The API was derived from the qBittorrent API and mocks all of the endpoints used by the *arr suite of apps.